eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 When I notice a micro-task like this, my instinct is not to do it, but to put it in the todo list. _Then_ I try to do it immediately.
 And if I get distracted halfway through, it's still there, in the todo list.

+A practical example is something I call the apartment survey.
+When I clean the apartment, I start by walking around, noticing everything that needs fixing, and creating a little task for it.
+Even something as simple as "move the book from the coffee table to the bookshelf".
+But I don't start anything until the survey is done.
+And when the survey is done, I execute it.
+And if I get distracted halfway through cleaning the apartment, I have the tasks in the list to go back to.

 ## Derailment

 Through [introspection](#introspection) you can discover the behaviours that derail your productivity.